December 1, 2020

 A choir, socially distanced and wearing hard hats and ‘boiler suits’ (what the UK calls coveralls) sings today in the Notre Dame Cathedral to an audience of no one.
 A bomb in Nashville destroys several buildings, injures 3 and kills 1.

-I work on blogs today – a pictorial year in review for August Phoenix Hats, and more blog posts here, which are becoming more time intense as the months grow longer… I should post something to Daveno Travels but in the absence of travel, I have little to say.
-I think my project list might be too long and not commensurate with my energy level, or lack thereof.
+I work on blogs today – a pictorial year in review for August Phoenix Hats.
+I think my project list is not commensurate with my energy level.
 But after a 2 hour nap, I get the kitchen clean and commence with creative time.
 I start lining up immersive projects to replace my doom-scrolling, including Director’s Cuts of my early travel blogs.

 December 26, 2020 – Boxing Day